 Like any other cat, the list of potential causes for circling in a senior cat is long.
 In an older cat, however, some conditions are more likely than others.
 Your veterinarian will probably want to first rule out a brain tumor or stroke, because these are serious conditions that are more likely to occur in older cats.

 If your cat is not showing signs of a stroke or brain tumor, your veterinarian may instead suspect idiopathic vestibular disease or cognitive dysfunction as the cause of your cat’s circling.
 A thorough workup will likely be needed to determine the cause of your cat’s circling.

-If you recently moved to a new home or added a new pet to your family, for example, there’s a readily-identifiable trigger that may be causing stress that would result in pacing.
-This isn’t to say that pacing doesn’t warrant a talk with your veterinarian.
-Your veterinarian may be able to prescribe treatments to help with your cat’s pacing.
-However, pacing may be less urgent than true circling in a cat.
+There are some key triggers to watch out for such as moving home or adding a new pet to your family.
+In any case, your veterinarian may be able to prescribe treatments to help with your cat’s pacing but pacing may be less urgent than true circling in a cat.